Criticize Lin, Criticize Confucius: Stages of the campaign

 The events that occurred during the "Criticize Lin, Criticize Confucius" campaign were "complex and often confusing", but can be identified as occurring through four main phases.
 The first phase of the campaign began after the 1st Plenary Session of the 10th Central Committee of the Chinese Communist Party, in 1973.
 Following this session, Mao encouraged public discussions focused on criticizing Confucius and Confucianism, and on interpreting aspects of historical Chinese society within a Maoist theoretical perspective.

 These initial debates focused on interpreting the issues of slavery, feudalism, and the relationship between Confucianism and Legalism according to the social theories published by Mao and Karl Marx.
 Confucius himself was condemned as a defender of slavery and a denigrator of women who had hindered China's development by resisting historical progress.

 In late 1973 to early 1974 the second phase of the campaign began, when the Chinese public were encouraged to adopt criticism of Confucius in a great "study campaign".
 The universities were mobilized to deliver special courses to workers and peasants, State propaganda photographs depicted Chinese farmers supposedly carrying on "intense debates".

 The criticisms of Confucius merged with a pre-existent campaign to criticize Lin Biao, who was condemned as a "capitalist roader" by his enemies among a radical faction of the Party led by Jiang Qing.
 With the deployment of the campaign it became clear that "criticism of Lin Biao and Confucius" was directed not so much against the "enemies of the past," as against the "enemies of today."
-During this phase, Mao's image was identified with that of China's first emperor, Qin Shihuang (glossed as an anti-Confucian Legalist).
+During this phase, Mao's image was identified with that of China's first emperor, Qin Shi Huang (glossed as an anti-Confucian Legalist).
 Praise was given to Qin based on his popular association with Mao.
+Mao described Lin as a "closet Confucianist", "bourgeois careerist", conspirator, and "ultra rightist".

-The revolutionary operas (yangbanxi) were used as an ideological tool during the campaign, and their promotion through official state channels surged in 1974.
+The revolutionary operas were used as an ideological tool during the campaign, and their promotion through official state channels surged in 1974.

 The third phase began after Zhou Enlai reorganized the State Council during the 4th National People's Congress, in January 1975.
-At the People's Congress, Zhou brought many cadres back to work who had been forced out of power during the 1966-1969 phase of the Cultural Revolution.
+At the People's Congress, Zhou brought many cadres back to work who had been forced out of power during the 1966–1969 phase of the Cultural Revolution.
 In comparison with the first stage of the Cultural Revolution, the rehabilitated leaders led by Zhou were able to exercise significant influence.